 Student Activities at Pratt Community College are developed using student development theory.
 We realize that that students spend more than half of their time outside of the classroom, and activities are planned to help them develop and mature.
 Activities fall into three major areas: social, recreational, and academic/personal development.
-Theme weeks, such as Welcome to the Dam Week, Beaver Fever Week and Rodeo Week add to the fun of student activities.
+Theme weeks, such as back to school events and Beaver Fever Week add to the fun of student activities.
 In addition, educational programs are hosted regularly to discuss a topic concerning students.
 Pratt Community College is also home to a variety of clubs and organizations.